Maryland public universities will mandate coronavirus vaccines. Other campuses aren’t so sure.

 At the moment, many public universities are still sorting through legal issues, including the University of Virginia.

-“We also recognize that many in our community are wondering whether we will take the step that other institutions have and require members of our community to be fully vaccinated before the start of the fall term,” U-Va.' s provost, Liz Magill, and chief operating officer, JJ Davis, wrote Thursday in a message to the campus.
+“We also recognize that many in our community are wondering whether we will take the step that other institutions have and require members of our community to be fully vaccinated before the start of the fall term,” the U-Va. provost, Liz Magill, and chief operating officer, J.J.
+Davis, wrote Thursday in a message to the campus.
 “We are working with medical experts and legal advisers on that important question and will make an announcement at a future date, as soon as that process is complete.”

 The College of William & Mary, in Williamsburg, Va., said it must follow state guidance.
 “When the Commonwealth determines that a COVID-19 vaccine should become one of the inoculations required to attend Virginia public universities, William & Mary will welcome the rule change,” Brian Whitson, a spokesman for the public university, wrote in an email.